Kostas Sakkas

-Kostas Sakkas is a Greek Anarchist who was charged with belonging to a terrorist group and aggravated possession of weapons after his arrest at a warehouse where arms were found.
+Kostas Sakkas is a Greek anarchist who was charged with belonging to the Conspiracy of Cells of Fire and aggravated possession of weapons after his arrest at a warehouse where arms were found.
+Held for two and half years without trial, he did a hunger strike in the 2010s.
+He was freed at the end of 2025.

+Biography

 He was charged with participating in the Conspiracy of Cells of Fire though both he and the CCF deny this.
-He has been on a hunger strike since June 4, 2013 in protest of his detention for two and a half years without trial.
+He had been on a hunger strike starting June 4, 2013 in protest of his detention for two and a half years without trial.

-Reactions of Political Parties

 Sakkas' long detention, along with his hunger strike has led the political party Syriza call for his release.
 In response to this, the New Democracy party stated that "SYRIZA should forget the lessons in democracy" and should "stop defending all kinds of people accused of anarchy and terrorism."

+He was freed at the end of 2025.